 Physician Practice Accreditation Programme

-Accreditation is a method for Continuing Professional Development; it contributes to the accreditation of healthcare organisations and is linked to the development of the culture of safety.
+Accreditation is also a method for Continuing Professional Development; it contributes to the accreditation of healthcare organisations and is linked to the development of the culture of safety.
+National health insurance reimburses a part of the professional insurance of accredited physicians in some defined cases.